appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/configure-runner/manage-pools.md

 #### Pool-Based Xcode Version Selection

-When self-hosted agents connect, they provide the build platform information they can receive builds for, along with any available Xcode versions.
+When self-hosted runners connect, they provide the build platform information they can receive builds for, along with any available Xcode versions.
 In the self-hosted collection, this information is updated and maintained.
-The goal is to allow the selection of an Xcode version specific to the agent during the build process instead of using the default Xcode.
+The goal is to allow the selection of an Xcode version specific to the runner during the build process instead of using the default Xcode.

-If we are working with multiple machines on the iOS side, we can now define Xcode versions specific to the agent pool.
+If we are working with multiple machines on the iOS side, we can now define Xcode versions specific to the runner pool.

 Accordingly, you can make specific pool selections and set your configurations.